oroinc/documentation/backend/setup/demo-environment/vagrant.rst

    .. note:: When you run `vagrant up` for the first time, the Oro application installation may take some time, as the following time-consuming steps happen:

-             * Base CentOS/7 box download
+             * Base Oracle Linux 8 box download
              * LEMP stack installation on the guest system
              * Installation of composer dependencies for Oro application
              * Oro application installation; note that loading demo data takes extra time.